VOTE BY MAIL: EASY & INSECURE

 insider fraud and VOTE BY mail

-Reports of absentee ballot fraud have piled up in every election.
-In 2000, the New York Times reported extensively on how Republicans used partisan absentee manipulation to help swing the election to George W. Bush in Florida.
+Reports of absentee ballot fraud have marred recent elections.
+In 2000, the New York Times reported extensively on how partisan operatives used absentee manipulation to help swing the election to George W. Bush in Florida.
+However, any party with uncontrolled access to this special batch of ballots can potentially use them fraudulently.

 High Ballot Rejection Rates